robertaicenogle/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 ### MechaCar Design Study
-The average car buyer will look not only at design/appearance, but will look at cost and fuel efficiency.
+The average car buyer will look not only at design/appearance, but will look at closely at cost and fuel efficiency.
 By assessing these metrics, MechaCar can succeed against the competition.
+To perform these tests, the data for MechaCars and it's competitors is needed.

 For fuel efficiency, an ANOVA tests could be used to compare the means of a continuous numerical variable across a number of groups.
 A one-way ANOVA could be used to test against multiple groups - such as fuel efficiency of different cars based on vehicle type.
 In this test, the null hypotheses is that there is no difference among the means of mpg of all groups.
 The alternate hypotheses is that at least one of the means is different from all other groups.

 To compare the cost of among competitors we could perform ANOVA test.
 For this test, the null hypotheses is that there is no difference among means of costs of all groups.
 The alternate hypotheses is that at least one of the means is different from all other groups.